SolaceSamples/solace-samples-cloudfoundry-java/docs/_tutorials/spring-cloud.md

     return;
 }
 ```
+Note that the VCAP_SERVICES environment variable contains a json array named smfHosts.
+In a High Availability environment this will contain two hosts, the primary router and the backup.
+The Spring Cloud connector automatically combines these into a single comma-separated string exposed
+as the smfHost property, which is what the JCSMP library expects.

 With the Solace session connected.
 The remainder of this tutorial is exactly the same as the [Java App]({{ site.baseurl }}/java-app) tutorial.
 The details are repeated here for convenience.